Spring 2022

 Course Content

 Course Description: When researchers are not be able to field randomized experiments to study the causal effects of large social programs due to their size, associated costs, feasibility and ethical constraints, they often rely on natural experiments such as law changes or natural disasters.
 The most popular research designs for estimating the causal effects using such natural experiments are the difference-in-differences design and synthetic control estimation.
 Both difference-in-differences and synthetic control have evolved considerably over the last several years, both in terms of econometric theory and software implementation.
-We will spend three days going through some of this new material reviewing both the intuition behind the statistical models and the technical details of the models themselves while also gaining experience applying the methods to real data using R, python and/or Stata.
+We will spend three days going through some of this new material reviewing both the intuition behind the statistical models and the technical details of the models themselves while also gaining experience applying the methods to real data using R, python and/

 - an understanding of the design-based approach to causal identification using potential outcomes model, selection bias and the importance of randomization